sudosilico/sample-diffusion/README.md

 🚧 This project is early in development.
 Expect breaking changes! 🚧

-This repository contains the python project providing the machine learning service used by the [Sample Diffusion web application](https://github.com/sudosilico/sample-diffusion-app) to generate audio samples using Harmonai [Dance Diffusion](https://github.com/Harmonai-org/sample-generator) models.
-It also includes a CLI script.
+This repository contains the python project that runs machine learning tasks for the [Sample Diffusion web application](https://github.com/sudosilico/sample-diffusion-app).
+It is used to generate audio samples using Harmonai [Dance Diffusion](https://github.com/Harmonai-org/sample-generator) models.

-## Scripts
+## Features

-This project provides the following scripts:

 - A CLI (`generate.py`) for generating audio samples from the command line using Dance Diffusion models.
 - (Planned) A socket.io server (`server.py`) that can be used as a Dance Diffusion service by applications written in any programming language that has a socket.io client.